icipe-official/vectoratlas-software-code/docs/System Test Script/system-test-script.md

 > | 2 | Click on "Login", login into the website | User is logged in and taken to the Vector Atlas homepage | Pass |
 > | 4 | Navigate to Vector Atlas homepage, ensure you are still shown as logged in, scroll to the bottom of the page | UI and API Version are displayed | Pass |
 >
 > **Comments:** Logging into the website redirects to port 3000, being logged in and manually navigating to port 1234 will display the UI and API versions correctly.
-This should only be an issue while using locally hosted environments.
+This is an issue while using locally hosted environments.

 ***